mpro34/InfectionKing/README.md

 ## Technical Details ##

-This will be a 2D platformer written in Rust and SDL2.
+This will be a 2D scroller game written in Rust and using the Amethyst game engine.